 Subsidies for purchase of inputs for hops, cotton, leguminous crops and tobacco (in 2005).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in the SCTs for "non-MPS commodities".
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the SCTs for "non-MPS commodities".
+Co-financed from federal and regional budgets.